Izaakwltn/Izaakwltn/README.md

 I write mainly in Common Lisp.

-I am also a violinist and violist, teaching violin, viola, and mandolin.
+I am also a violinist, violist, and mandolinist.
 You can check out my musical alter-ego at [scaleyourviolin.com](http://scaleyourviolin.com).